An ethical issue raised by experimentation with human embryos would be that modifying the genome could alter that of their descendants.

-A book has been published by Columbia University, entitled “Experiments in Democracy.
-Human Embryo Research and the Politics of Bioethics” , extensively referenced by Luis Alonso in the February issue of Investigación y Ciencia.
-Given his interest, we considered it relevant to discuss some aspects of the book.
+A book entitled “Experiments in Democracy.
+Human Embryo Research and the Politics of Bioethics”, has just been published by Columbia University.
+For this reason, Luis Alonso has made an extensive review in the February issue of Investigación y Ciencia.
+Given its interest, we considered it relevant to discuss some aspects exposed in the book.

 Benjamin Hurlbut’s book makes a chronological evaluation of the establishment of various Bioethics Committees in the United States, as a result of experiments with the human embryo, as we mentioned – read our special report The biological status of the early human embryo.
 When does human life begin?